jasperalbers/nest-benchmarks/README.md

-### Analyse Benchmarks
+### Analyze Benchmarks

-When the benchmark is finished running, tell jube to analyse the results
+When the benchmark is finished running, tell JUBE to analyze the results

 ```bash
 jube analyse BenchWork/<jube_directory>/<nest_version>/ -i id